meghashyamc/wheresthat/README.md

 To change default config values, checkout `config/config.local.yaml` or set relevant environment variables (refer to `config/config.go`).

 Note: The UI has a button to index files.
 Files need to be indexed before they can be searched.
+If you're searching after a while, it's a good idea to index again. _Re-indexing is incremental and should be much faster than indexing the first time._